AdobeDocs/marketo.en/help/marketo/getting-started/temp-getting-started-area/admin.md

 <tbody>
   <tr>
     <td>CRM </td>
-    <td>Initiate CRM Sync.
-Choose from the following, depending on the CRM your company uses: <a href="https://experienceleague.adobe.com/docs/marketo-learn/tutorials/integrations/salesforce-sync-setup.html">Salesforce</a> | <a href="https://experienceleague.adobe.com/docs/marketo-learn/tutorials/integrations/microsoft-dynamics-sync-setup.html">Microsoft Dynamics</a>. <br>Identify the type of access you need to access your CRM. <br>Identify your CRM admin for troubleshooting. </td>
+    <td><li>Initiate CRM Sync.
+Choose from the following, depending on the CRM your company uses: <a href="https://experienceleague.adobe.com/docs/marketo-learn/tutorials/integrations/salesforce-sync-setup.html">Salesforce</a> | <a href="https://experienceleague.adobe.com/docs/marketo-learn/tutorials/integrations/microsoft-dynamics-sync-setup.html">Microsoft Dynamics</a>.</li>
+    <li>Identify the type of access you need to access your CRM.</li>
+    <li>Identify your CRM admin for troubleshooting.</li></td>
   </tr>
   <tr>
     <td>Landing Pages</td>